OTI Festival 1980: Reception

-The Victory of the Puerto Rican performer Rafael José, who is a licensed dentist apart from a singer, was seen in his home country as another milestone in the national musical scene to the point that it is even said that the festival paralysed the country and made the audience forget the protests that took place because of a national electoral process that was overshadowed by a possible fraud.
+The victory of the Puerto Rican performer Rafael José, who is a licensed dentist apart from a singer, was seen in his home country as another milestone in the national musical scene to the point that it is even said that the festival paralysed the country and made the audience forget the protests that took place because of a national electoral process that was overshadowed by a possible fraud.
 As happened five years before with Nydia Caro, the previous Puerto Rican OTI winner.
 Rafael José and the composer of his entry, Ednita Nazario were received by a huge crowd at his return to San Juan.

 The second place of the Spaniard Dyango consolidated his already long career and also his position as one of the most important musicians in the Spanish national pop scene.

-The host contestant Luis Ordoñez had already a long career in Argentina.
+The host contestant Luis Ordóñez had already a long career in Argentina.
 In fact, he debuted in 1956 and pursued, since then, a career both as a writer, a songwriter and also as a singer.
 His third place confirmed the strength of his career.

 Other contestants such as the Dominican Fausto Rey and the Nicaraguan Carlos Mejía Godoy, went on with their strong musical careers releasing more studio albums and creating music for many more singers.